What do you do when circumstances don’t offer the thing we so badly want — the ability to be in control?

 What a change of perspective!
 Did his actual circumstances change?
 Apparently not.
 But the way he understood them changed and he received the answer he desired.
 “How can I possibly press on given this thorn of affliction?” he wondered and prayed.
 Answer: “See it as a thorn of grace—increased grace and increased power from Christ!”

-The way we percieve things profoundly affects our perseverance.
+The way we percieve things significantly affects our perseverance.
 We grow weary when we lose perspective in our trials.

 Remember: God’s ways are not our ways but His ways are best.
 We only really know this with yielded hearts.